-[Comment to 4.5.1: Target Testing is a priority because random Testing, or even weighted random Testing, does not ensure that all of the appropriate Athletes will be tested enough.
+[Comment to 4.5.1: Target Testing is a priority because random Testing, or even weighted random Testing, does not ensure that all the appropriate Athletes will be tested enough.
 The Code does not impose any reasonable suspicion or probable cause requirement for Target Testing.
 However, Target Testing should not be used for any purpose other than legitimate Doping Control.]

-- 4.5.2 Anti-Doping Organizations shall consider conducting Target Testing on the following categories of Athletes: - a) For International Federations, Athletes (especially from its priority disciplines or nations) who compete regularly at the highest level of international Competition (e.g., candidates for Olympic, Paralympic or World Championship medals), as determined by rankings or other suitable criteria. - b) For National Anti-Doping Organizations, the following Athletes from its priority sports: - Athletes who are part of national teams in major Events (e.g., Olympic Paralympic, World Championship and other multi-sport Events) or other sports of high national priority (or who might be selected for such teams); - (ii) Athletes who train independently but perform at major Events (e.g., Olympic, Paralympic, World Championship and other multi-sport Events) and may be selected for such Events; - (iii) Athletes in receipt of public funding; - (iv) High-level Athletes who reside, train or compete abroad; - (v) High-level Athletes who are nationals of other countries but who are present (whether residing, training, competing or otherwise) within the National Anti-Doping Organization's country; and - (vi) In collaboration with International Federations, International-Level Athletes. - c) For all Anti-Doping Organizations with relevant Testing Authority: - (i) Athletes serving a period of Ineligibility or a Provisional Suspension; and
+4.5.2 Anti-Doping Organizations shall consider conducting Target Testing on the following categories of Athletes:

-(ii) Athletes who were high priority for Testing before they retired from the sport and who now wish to return from retirement to active participation in the sport.
+- a) For International Federations, Athletes (especially from its priority disciplines or nations) who compete regularly at the highest level of international Competition (e.g., candidates for Olympic, Paralympic or World Championship medals), as determined by rankings or other suitable criteria. - b) For National Anti-Doping Organizations, the following Athletes from its priority sports: - (i) Athletes who are part of national teams in major Events (e.g., Olympic Paralympic, World Championship and other multi-sport Events) or other sports of high national priority (or who might be selected for such teams); - (ii) Athletes who train independently but perform at major Events (e.g., Olympic Games, Paralympic Games, World Championship and other multi-sport Events) and may be selected for such Events; - (iii) Athletes in receipt of public funding; - (iv) National Level Athletes who reside, train or compete abroad; - [Comment to 4.5.2 (b) (iv): Even if National Level Athletes are not residing or training within the National Anti-Doping Organization's country, it is still that National Anti-Doping Organization's responsibility to ensure those Athletes are subject to testing abroad.
+The fact that an Athlete resides or frequently trains abroad is not a valid reason not to test them.] - (v) National Level Athletes who are nationals of other countries but who are present (whether residing, training, competing or otherwise) within the National Anti-Doping Organization's country; and - (vi) In collaboration with International Federations, International-Level Athletes. - c) For all Anti-Doping Organizations with Testing Authority: - (i) Athletes serving a period of Ineligibility or a Provisional Suspension; and - (ii) Athletes who were high priority for Testing before they retired from the sport and who now wish to return from retirement to active participation in the sport.

-[Comment to 4.5.2: Coordination between the International Federations, National Anti-Doping Organizations and Anti-Doping Organizations shall occur in accordance with Article 4.9.]
+[Comment to 4.5.2: Coordination between the International Federations, National Anti-Doping Organizations and other Anti-Doping Organizations shall occur in accordance with Article 4.9.]